Land recycling: Implementations

-Land recycling in the EU
+EU

 An in-depth examination of land recycling in different countries shows many different perspectives on implementations of land recycling.
 The general European focus looked at land use in the EU and the importance of reducing new land use as well as reducing addition of impervious surface which disrupts natural ecosystems.
 Beginning with research, a database maintained by the Copernicus Programme is used in the EU to monitor land use changes, its main components are Corine Land Cover (CLC) and Urban Atlas (UA).
 Each of these has its own indicators for measuring increasing land use and increasing urbanization, for Corine Land Cover the flows of land recycling are split based on previously developed and undeveloped land because they each have different potential to produce green urban infrastructure.
 For the Urban Atlas database, the focus is the same but more geographically and theme specific accuracy so it used to test more of the land recycling indicators.
 The indicators were tested in all the countries in Europe from 1990 to 2002 in three sections, the tests were used to compare projections and determine the meaningfulness of land recycling using data from the CLC and UA datasets.
 The results of the data analysis showed little to no trends in land recycling and more variation in between the different European countries.
 The approach of the EU then focused more on the large scale environmental impacts of land recycling by quantification and identification of places where land use could be improved.